felixbartel/fcv/README.md

-# fast cross-validation in harmonic approximation
+# Fast Cross-Validation in Harmonic Approximation